 "Agency during Sleep Deprivation: Neurological Underpinnings and Philosophical Implications"

 Pre-conference workshop, Actions: The Mental and the Bodily Conference, University of Warwick

 "Disorders of Agency: Bridging Philosophical Theories of Control and Mechanisms of Psychotherapy"

-- Open Sessions, Joint Session of the Aristotlelian Society and Mind Association
+Open Sessions, Joint Session of the Aristotelian Society and Mind Association